TDCJ Electrical and Power Transmission

 State & Area Data

-Explore resources for employment and wages by state and area for electricians.
+Explore resources for employment and wages by state and area for power plant operators, distributors, and dispatchers.

 Similar Occupations

-Compare the job duties, education, job growth, and pay of electricians with similar occupations.
+Compare the job duties, education, job growth, and pay of power plant operators, distributors, and dispatchers with similar occupations.

 More Information, Including Links to O*NET

-Learn more about electricians by visiting additional resources, including O*NET, a source of workers and occupations' key characteristics.
+Learn more about power plant operators, distributors, and dispatchers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.

 SUGGESTED CITATION:

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Electricians,
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Power Plant Operators, Distributors, and Dispatchers,

 Some careers in this field will require a bachelor's degree.